 The earth swirling with life and framed by the vast blackness of deep space is an iconic image with which we are now quite familiar.
 The enigma of suspension, the sheer beauty of our home, and the scale of that home in the vast universe is arresting.
 Suspended in eternity, we are charged to protect this vibrant home.
 Perhaps this is why the image of planet earth suspended in space has become the symbol of Earth Day.
 The image reminds us of our fragile existence in an unknown but expanding universe.
 How remarkable it is that we can now hold that enormous image in our mind’s eye and wonder at it blueness, its roundness, its surface teeming with life — our life.
-Mary was without doubt entranced by that image, but more often she was exploring small things; the universe of life on that shimmering globe.
-In her note, “Small Things with a Message,” she tells us
+Mary was, without doubt, entranced by that remarkable image that holds all of earth’s humanity, but more often she was exploring small things; the universe of small life on that shimmering globe.
+In her diary notes, “Small Things with a Message,” she tells us

 I love milkweed pods.
 The perfectly overlapped red brown seeds.
 The gloriously silky plumes, to feel which is one of the great tactile joys of life.
 Then comes the moment when it all boils up from the pod and flies off into the air —- pure beauty.